Features

 Overview

 The landing dashboard.
 With the daemon running it shows a serving summary - the number of live .test sites (each a clickable chip that opens in your browser), stat tiles for PHP versions, sites, services, and captured mail (each links to its page), and a system-health strip (Local CA, .test resolver, privileged ports).
 When the daemon is down, the same surface becomes a Start Yerd hero.
+While the daemon is running, this page polls it every 5 seconds, so a change made from the CLI or another window shows up without a manual refresh.

 Settings